seladb/StarTrack-js/README.md

 ## What's new in version 3.0.0?

-- A complete rewrite of the code-base using Typescript
+- A complete rewrite of the codebase using Typescript and modern React
-- Uses Material UI instead of React Bootstrap
+- Migrated from React Bootstrap to Material UI for a more consistent and polished look
-- The chart component was replaced to [Plotly.js](https://plotly.com/javascript/) which better supports large amounts of data
+- Upgraded the chart component to [Plotly.js](https://plotly.com/javascript/) for better rendering of large datasets and an improved user experience
-- Better user experience for GitHub authentication
-- Better user experience for choosing forecast
+- Enhanced the GitHub authentication process to provide a smoother and more user-friendly experience
+- Improved the forecast selection process to make it easier for users to choose a desired forecast
+- When syncing between the repo stats and the chart, displays the date range of the chart
 - Complete test coverage of all components

 ## What's new in version 2.4.0?